 - Increased government spending on welfare schemes and benefits will increase living standards, and help reduce inequality.

-- However too much government spending can also cause ‘crowding out’ of private sector investments– private investments will reduce if the increase in government spending is financed by increased taxes and borrowing
+- However too much government spending can also cause ‘crowding out’ of private sector investments – private investments will reduce if the increase in government spending is financed by increased taxes and borrowing (large government borrowing will drive up interest rates and discourage private investment).

-Governments earn revenue through interests on government bonds and loans, fines, penalties, escheats, grants in aid, income from public property, dividend and profits on government establishments, printing of currency etc. but its major source of revenue comes from taxation.
+Governments earn revenue through interests on government bonds and loans, incomes from fines, penalties, escheats, grants in aid, income from public property, dividends and profits on government establishments, printing of currency etc; but its major source of revenue comes from taxation.
 Taxes are a compulsory payment made to the government by all people in an economy.
 There are many reasons for levying taxes from the economy:

 - To redistribute income: governments levy taxes from those who earn higher incomes and have a lot of wealth.
 This is then used to fund welfare schemes for the poor.

 - To reduce consumption and production of demerit goods: a much higher tax is levied on demerit goods like alcohol and tobacco than other goods to drive up its prices and costs in order to discourage its consumption and production.
-Such a tax is called excise duty
+Such a tax on a specific good is called excise duty.

 - To manage the economy: as we will discuss shortly, taxation is also a tool for demand and supply side management.
 Lowering taxes increase aggregate demand and supply in the economy, thereby facilitating growth.
 Similarly, during high inflation, the government will increase taxes to reduce demand and thus bring down prices.
 More on this below.